4d/docs/docs/WebServer/httpRequests.md

 Note that you are free to use this parameter at your convenience.
 4D simply ignores the value passed beyond the host part of the URL.
 For example, you can establish a convention where the value "*/Customers/Add*" means “go directly to add a new record in the `[Customers]` table.”
 By supplying the web users with a list of possible values and/or default bookmarks, you can provide shortcuts to different parts of your application.
 This way, web users can quickly access resources of your website without going through the entire navigation path each time they make a new connection.

-### $2 - Header and Body of the HTTP request
+### $header - Header and Body of the HTTP request

-The second parameter ($2) is the header and the body of the HTTP request sent by the web browser.
+The second parameter ($header) is the header and the body of the HTTP request sent by the web browser.
 Note that this information is passed to your `On Web Connection` database method "as is".
 Its contents will vary depending on the nature of the web browser attempting the connection.

 If your application uses this information, it is up to you to parse the header and the body.
 You can use the `WEB GET HTTP HEADER` and the `WEB GET HTTP BODY` commands.

->For performance reasons, the size of data passing through the $2 parameter must not exceed 32 KB.
+>For performance reasons, the size of data passing through the $header parameter must not exceed 32 KB.
 Beyond this size, they are truncated by the 4D HTTP server.

-### $3 - Web client IP address
+### $BrowserIP - Web client IP address

-The $3 parameter receives the IP address of the browser’s machine.
+The $BrowserIP parameter receives the IP address of the browser’s machine.
 This information can allow you to distinguish between intranet and internet connections.

 >4D returns IPv4 addresses in a hybrid IPv6/IPv4 format written with a 96-bit prefix, for example ::ffff:192.168.2.34 for the IPv4 address 192.168.2.34.
 For more information, refer to the [IPv6 Support](webServerConfig.md#about-ipv6-support) section.

-### $4 - Server IP address
+### $ServerIP - Server IP address

-The $4 parameter receives the IP address requested by the 4D Web Server.
+The $ServerIP parameter receives the IP address requested by the 4D Web Server.
 4D allows for multi-homing, which allows you to use machines with more than one IP address.
 For more information, please refer to the [Configuration page](webServerConfig.html#ip-address-to-listen).

-### $5 and $6 - User Name and Password
+### $user and $password - User Name and Password

-The $5 and $6 parameters receive the user name and password entered by the user in the standard identification dialog box displayed by the browser, if applicable (see the [authentication page](authentication.md)).
+The $user and $password parameters receive the user name and password entered by the user in the standard identification dialog box displayed by the browser, if applicable (see the [authentication page](authentication.md)).

->If the user name sent by the browser exists in 4D, the $6 parameter (the user’s password) is not returned for security reasons.
+>If the user name sent by the browser exists in 4D, the $password parameter (the user’s password) is not returned for security reasons.